Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 You can read [here](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap/index.html#use-the-ldap-policy-to-protect-management-services) how to do that.

 2. Import the provided Policy-Fragement (Ver.
 7.7.0) `nodemanager/policy-use-elasticsearch-api-7.7.0.xml` from the release package you have downloaded.
 This imports the policy: "Use Elasticsearch API".
-:point_right: Don't use the XML-File from the GitHub Project as it may contain a different certificates.
+:point_right: Don't use the XML-File directly from the GitHub Project as it may contain a different certificates.
 The imported policy looks like this:
 <p align="center"><img src="imgs/node-manager-use-es-api.png" alt="Use Elasticsearch API" width="350" height="237"></p>